whatsapp email

 Does celery juice help your skin?

-Yes.
-Celery juice supports skin health through hydration, anti-inflammatory antioxidants, vitamin C for collagen, and vitamin A for cell turnover.
-These mechanisms reduce puffiness, calm breakout inflammation, and improve skin clarity over two to four weeks of consistent daily use.
+Yes. celery juice supports skin health through hydration, anti-inflammatory antioxidants, vitamin C for collagen, and vitamin A for cell turnover.
+These nutrients and hydration support skin cell turnover and normal skin barrier function.

 What does celery do for the female body?

-For skin specifically, celery provides anti-inflammatory compounds that may moderate hormonally driven breakouts, potassium that reduces premenstrual fluid retention and puffiness, vitamin C that supports collagen maintenance, and hydration that counteracts the skin dryness associated with hormonal shifts in perimenopause.
+For skin specifically, celery provides anti-inflammatory compounds that may support general skin comfort during hormonal cycles, potassium that reduces premenstrual fluid retention and puffiness, vitamin C that supports collagen maintenance, and hydration that counteracts the skin dryness associated with hormonal shifts in perimenopause.

 What are the celery juice benefits for women?

-Women often find celery juice most useful for reducing premenstrual puffiness and breakouts, maintaining skin hydration during hormonal fluctuations, supporting collagen production from the mid-twenties onwards, and calming the skin reactivity that often accompanies hormonal acne.
+Women often find celery juice most useful for reducing premenstrual puffiness, maintaining skin hydration during hormonal fluctuations, supporting collagen production from the mid-twenties onwards, and supporting general skin barrier comfort during hormonal cycles.

 Does celery juice reduce inflammation?

 Yes.
 Apigenin and luteolin in celery inhibit pro-inflammatory cytokines.
 Quercetin moderates histamine-related inflammation.
 These are well-established mechanisms in the research literature.
-For skin, reduced systemic inflammation translates to less redness, calmer acne, and slower development of inflammation-driven ageing.
+For skin, proper hydration and nutrients support the skin's natural barrier function and general appearance.

 Is cold pressed celery juice better for skin?